victorteokw/scaffold-kit-io/docs/introduction.md

 scaffold tool to create a starter project with configurations is a more elegant way to achieve this.

+However, creating a scaffold tool requires a lot of extra work.
+We need to write code to copy files, render templates, and parse command line arguments.
+It takes longer than copying code from previous project.
+This prevents us from creating a reusable and extendable scaffold tool.

-However, when created several scaffold tools or creating a complicated scaffold tool, there are a lot of common patterns and features.
-These logics should reside outside of the scaffold tool itself, founding the basic architecture of scaffold tools.
+When creating a complicated scaffold tool after created several scaffold tools, we found there are a lot of common patterns and features.
+We pull out the common and fundamental features from the scaffold tools, created Scaffold Kit.

+With Scaffold Kit, creating a scaffold tool is as easy as following a tutorial, and takes even shorter time than copying code.

 ## Core concepts